k8sterchi/k8s-readme-gener8r/js/README.md

-# README Generator
+# Project Title

 ## Description
-A command-line application to quickly generate a README.md file.
+User can enter a description of their project here.

 ## Table of Contents
 - [Installation](#installation)